xoron/glitr-router/readme.md

 ## Usage

-when a new instance of glitr-route is created, the instance exposes the following objects:
+when a new instance of `glitr-router` is created, the instance exposes the following objects:

 |attribute|description
 |--|--|